Genomic imprinting: Hypotheses on the origins of imprinting

-Imprinted Loci Phenotypic Signatures
+Imprinted loci phenotypic signatures

 Unfortunately, the relationship between the phenotype and genotype of imprinted genes is solely conceptual.
 The idea is frameworked using two alleles on a single locus and hosts three different possible classes of genotypes.
 The reciprocal heterozygotes genotype class contributes to understanding how imprinting will impact genotype to phenotype relationship.
 Reciprocal heterozygotes have a genetically equivalent, but they are phenotypically nonequivalent.
 Their phenotype may not be dependent on the equivalence of the genotype.
 This can ultimately increase diversity in genetic classes, expanding flexibility of imprinted genes.
 This increase will also force a higher degree in testing capabilities and assortment of tests to determine the presences of imprinting.

 When a locus is identified as imprinted, two different classes express different alleles.
 Inherited imprinted genes of offspring are believed to be monoallelic expressions.
 A single locus will entirely produce one's phenotype although two alleles are inherited.
 This genotype class is called parental imprinting, as well as dominant imprinting.
 Phenotypic patterns are variant to possible expressions from paternal and maternal genotypes.
 Different alleles inherited from different parents will host different phenotypic qualities.
 One allele will have a larger phenotypic value and the other allele will be silenced.
 Underdominance of the locus is another possibility of phenotypic expression.
 Both maternal and paternal phenotypes will have a small value rather than one hosting a large value and silencing the other.

 Statistical frameworks and mapping models are used to identify imprinting effects on genes and complex traits.
-Allelic parent-of -origin influences the vary in phenotype that derive from the imprinting of genotype classes.
+Allelic parent-of-origin influences the vary in phenotype that derive from the imprinting of genotype classes.
 These models of mapping and identifying imprinting effects include using unordered genotypes to build mapping models.
 These models will show classic quantitative genetics and the effects of dominance of the imprinted genes.

-Disorders associated with imprinting
+Human disorders associated with imprinting

 Imprinting may cause problems in cloning, with clones having DNA that is not methylated in the correct positions.
 It is possible that this is due to a lack of time for reprogramming to be completely achieved.
 When a nucleus is added to an egg during somatic cell nuclear transfer, the egg starts dividing in minutes, as compared to the days or months it takes for reprogramming during embryonic development.
 If time is the responsible factor, it may be possible to delay cell division in clones, giving time for proper reprogramming to occur.

-An allele of the "callipyge" (from the Greek for "beautiful buttocks"), or CLPG, gene in sheep produces large buttocks consisting of muscle with very little fat.
-The large-buttocked phenotype only occurs when the allele is present on the copy of chromosome 18 inherited from a sheep's father and is not on the copy of chromosome 18 inherited from that sheep's mother.

 In vitro fertilisation, including ICSI, is associated with an increased risk of imprinting disorders, with an odds ratio of 3.7 (95% confidence interval 1.4 to 9.7).